MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-macOS.md

 There are several ways to install PowerShell on macOS.
 Choose one of the following methods:

-- Install using Homebrew.
+- Install using [Homebrew][brew].
 Homebrew is the preferred package manager for macOS.
 - Install PowerShell via [Direct Download](#installation-via-direct-download)
 - Install from [binary archives](#binary-archives).